grihabor/rd-parser-gen/README.md

-# rd-parser-gen
-Recursive descent parser generator
+# Recursive descent parser generator
+## Usage
+python algs.py grammar.txt input.txt
+###Flags
+-D for debug information
+## Desription
+The script generates a recursive descent parser in file recdes.py and runs it using the grammar in grammar.txt and input character line in input.txt.
+Output: bool(<line is in the language>)